adambiltcliffe/codex/readme.md

 # Tests to write

-Arrival fatigue (easiest to add when attacking base is implemented) Haste on Timely Messenger (ditto)
+Haste on Timely Messenger
+Can attack base, can't attack with base

 # Game features not implemented: